mattroach1111-glitch/BuildMate-MJR/replit.md

 BuildFlow Pro is a mobile-first construction management system designed to streamline job costing, billing, and workforce management.
 It provides role-based access for administrators and staff, enabling comprehensive tracking of labor costs, materials, sub-trades, and project expenses for construction project oversight.
 The system's vision is to enhance efficiency in construction project management, offering a user-friendly interface for both on-site staff and administrative personnel, and consolidating critical project data for better decision-making.

+## Recent Changes
+- **August 11, 2025**: RESOLVED - Fixed weekend timesheet multiple entry issue.
+Second and subsequent entries on weekend days were not saving properly due to Add Entry button being disabled for locked weekends.
+Added proper weekend unlock checking to allow multiple entries on unlocked weekend days.
+Multiple weekend entries now save successfully with proper weekend confirmation flags.
+- **August 11, 2025**: RESOLVED - Fixed custom address display bug in admin dashboard.
+Custom addresses were showing as generic "Custom Address" text instead of actual entered addresses.
+Root cause was in the "Save All" processing logic that defaulted to fallback text when materials field was empty.
+Fixed address extraction logic to properly get address data from both materials and description fields.
+Custom addresses now correctly display the actual entered address (e.g., "123 Main Street") in admin pending approvals.

 # User Preferences

 Preferred communication style: Simple, everyday language.